-After a successful spring trimester conducted through distance learning, Waldorf High School is preparing for the fall of 2020.
-Although this coming school year will look different than in the past, the essence of who we are as a Waldorf school will continue to infuse everything we do.
+After a successful spring trimester conducted through distance learning, Waldorf High School is engaging in in-person, socially distanced learning for the fall of 2020.
+Although this school year looks different than in the past, the essence of who we are as a Waldorf school continues to infuse everything we do.

 Our enrollment goal is for 2020-21 is 32 total students, for safety and to preserve our personal approach.